Click here to edit using the old editor

 • Develop skills through a range of nursing placements that will be a mixture of hospital and community settings, and through skills teaching and simulated practice.

-• Prepare you to deliver a wide range of clinical, care and interpersonal skills underpinned by a systematic knowledge base.
+• Prepare to deliver a wide range of clinical, care and interpersonal skills underpinned by a systematic knowledge base.

 Apply